Windows SteadyState

 Windows SteadyState (formerly Shared Computer Toolkit) is a discontinued freeware tool developed by Microsoft that gives administrators enhanced options for configuring shared computers, such as hard drive protection and advanced user management.
 It is primarily designed for use on computers shared by many people, such as internet cafes, schools and libraries.

-SteadyState was available until December 31, 2010 from Microsoft for 32-bit versions of Windows XP and Windows Vista.
+Introduced in 2005, SteadyState was available until December 31, 2010, from Microsoft for 32-bit versions of Windows XP (Service Pack 2 and above) and Windows Vista.
 It is incompatible with Windows 7 and later.
 A similar disk protection component was included in Windows MultiPoint Server 2012.

 Features

 SteadyState can revert a computer to a previously stored state every time it reboots, or on administrator's request.
 When Windows Disk Protection (WDP) component of SteadyState is turned on, changes to the hard disk are redirected to a temporary cache.
 WDP offers three modes of protection: